romangrubic/romangrubic/README.md

 ### Hi there, I'm Roman 👋

-- Studying SQL with DBeaver and PHP at the moment.
+- Studying Symfony with PHPStorm at the moment.
 - Working with Linux and doing some scripting.

+- Open to work!

 ### Connect with me [<img alt="RomanGrubic | LinkedIn" width="22px" src="https://cdn.jsdelivr.net/npm/simple-icons@v3/icons/linkedin.svg" />][linkedin]
 <br />